KineticCafe/bamboo_elastic_email/README.md

     end
     ```

-2. If using Elixir before 1.4, or if you are managing all applications
-    yourself, ensure that `bamboo` is started before your application:

-    ```elixir
-    def application do
-      [applications: [:bamboo]]
-    end
-    ```

-3. Add your Elastic Email API key to your config:
+2. Add your Elastic Email API key to your config:

     ```elixir
     # In your config/config.exs file